-Accounting principles generally accepted in the United States of America require this presentation to include management's discussion and analysis, as listed on the table of contents, to supplement the basic financial statements.
+Accounting principles generally accepted in the United States of America require this presentation to include Management's discussion and analysis, as listed on the table of contents, to supplement the basic financial statements.
 Although this information is not part of the basic financial statements, the Governmental Accounting Standards Board considers it essential for placing the basic financial statements in an appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us sufficient evidence to express an opinion or provide any other assurance.

-We conducted our audit to opine on the financial statements that collectively comprise the District's basic financial statements.
-The federal awards expenditure schedule provides additional information required by the U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations and is not a required part of the basic financial statements.
-The federal awards schedule is management's responsibility and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+We conducted our audit to opine on the financial statements that collectively comprise the District's basic financial statements taken as a whole.
+The federal awards receipts and expenditures schedule provides additional information required by the U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations and is not a required part of the basic financial statements.
+The federal awards receipts and expenditures schedule is management's responsibility and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 The schedule was subject to auditing procedures we applied to the basic financial statements.
-We also applied certain additional procedures, including comparing and reconciling this information directly to the underlying accounting records used to prepare the basic financial statements.
+We also applied certain additional procedures, including comparing and reconciling this information directly to the underlying accounting records used to prepare the basic financial statements or to the basic financial statements themselves, in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, this information is fairly stated in all material respects in relation to the basic financial statements taken as a whole.